 University of Washington life

 The Foster School of Business resides on the main University of Washington campus.
-Nestled in Seattle, UW is a sizeable greenbelt alive with Husky sports, museums and theaters, close to cafés and pubs, and a variety of water activities from canoeing and kayaking to boating or walking along the lakes.
+Nestled in Seattle, UW is a sizable greenbelt alive with Husky sports, museums and theaters, close to cafés and pubs, and a variety of water activities from canoeing and kayaking to boating or walking along the lakes.
 See virtual tours of UW campus.

 Seattle & Eastside locations